prajwaldev20/mlproject/README.md

 ## Student Exam Performance Prediction

-This is an **end-to-end Machine Learning web application** that predicts a student’s Math exam score based on details like gender, ethnicity, parental education, lunch type, test preparation course, reading and writing scores.
+This is an **End-to-End Machine Learning web application** that predicts a student’s Math exam score based on details like gender, ethnicity, parental education, lunch type, test preparation course, reading and writing scores.

 The project uses **Flask, Scikit-learn, Docker, AWS (EC2 + ECR), and GitHub Actions (CI/CD)**.